ackinty/skelet/README.md

-# Aleat, spice your rpg ideas with a pinch of random.
+# Skelet, a slim skelteon

 Based on slim-skeleton by Rob Allen